leguims/PS4Macro.PES2018Lite/README.md

 In "class ManageTeamScreen", you have to modify the method "SwitchTeam" to adjust the number of "digital pad down" to apply to select each team.

+## Translate another version

+I give you an example for "Root-LaunchMyClub-myClubFocus.png":

+1. If file is named like "XXX**Focus**.png", it means that is a focused part of the file "XXX.png".
+In this example, "Root-LaunchMyClub-myClub**Focus**.png" is a part of "**Root-LaunchMyClub-myClub.png**".
+1. You have to make the screenshot of your PES version as same as possible of "**Root-LaunchMyClub-myClub.png**".
+1. Search which C# file uses the screenshot "**Root-LaunchMyClub-myClubFocus.png**" :arrow_right: **PS4Macro.PES2018Lite\PS4Macro.PES2018Lite\Root\LaunchMyClub.cs**
+1. Find the RectMap using this picture :arrow_right: **myClubFocus**
+    ```csharp
+            private static RectMap myClubFocus = new RectMap()
+            {
+                ID = "Root-LaunchMyClub-myClubFocus.png",
+                X = 62,
+                Y = 322,
+                Width = 75,
+                Height = 25,
+                Hash = 9220964140883935103
+            };
+    ```
+1. Case "**XXX.png**" :
+    1. Take the picture as it is.
+1. Case "**XXX**Focus**.png**" :
+    1. Crop the picture to have the "Focus" version
+    1. Take coordonate of the focus part : X, Y is for the left-upper corner of area to crop.
+    1. Take size of the focus part : Width, Height is for the width and height of area to crop.
+1. This picture, is the one to use with de PS4Macro tools to compute checksum.
+1. Update the attribute "Hash" in the RectMap with your own checksum .

+Now, the program is updated with your own screenshot.

 ## To-Do List

-- Rename picture name for traceability to C# code.
+- [x] Rename picture name for traceability to C# code.
-- Stop play when cash is lower than 10.000
+- [ ] Stop play when cash is lower than 10.000
-- Display history (cash, renew players name/cost, match score, list of opponent players/level, cash earning)
+- [ ] Display history (cash, renew players name/cost, match score, list of opponent players/level, cash earning)
-- Display debug on nice window
+- [ ] Display debug on nice window
-- Use OCR instead of picture recognition
+- [ ] Use OCR instead of picture recognition

 ## Resources